tytydraco/yessleep/out/If_You_Kill_A_Clown_The_Clown_Police_WILL_Find_Out.md

 "Marlon Brando."
 Roger answered, chuckling through the words.

 "Nice ta meetcha, Marlon!
-Can I call ya Stanley??" the clown shook Roger's hand, acting as if Roger's grip crushed his hand, "Oof!
+Can I call ya Stanley??" the clown shook Roger's hand, acting as if Roger had a crushing grip, "Oof!
 You slap Stella with that hand?"

 Mr. Muffins' first act was to make balloon animals for everyone.
 A dog, a cat, the usual.
 Brent asked for a monkey, and in a fitting turnabout of pranking, Ralph got a completely untouched "snake" balloon.